What are the benefits of breastfeeding for the baby?

 Source: Health Agency of Canada

-1 - Perfect nutrition easy to digest
+1 - Perfect nutrition that is easy to digest

 - carbohydrates,